canonical/juju-verify/docs/verifiers/ceph-mon.rst

 ::

-  [WARN] ceph-mon/1: Ceph cluster is in a warning state
+  [FAIL] ceph-mon/1: Ceph cluster is in a warning state
     HEALTH_WARN too few PGs per OSD (8 < min 30)

 There are several possible reasons why the Ceph cluster is not healthy, but not all of